baek2731/lifo-like-blog/_posts/2026-06-05-sega-issues-dmca-takedowns-to-scrub-persona-6-images-from-th.md

 ### Persona 5's Long Shadow: The Unattainable Standard

 *Persona 5* wasn't just a critical darling; it was a cultural phenomenon.
 It broke sales records for Atlus, introduced the series to a global audience, and cemented its place as a JRPG titan.
 The game's style, music, characters, and intricate social simulation created an incredibly high bar.
-The anticipation for *Persona 6* is therefore immense, and it’s largely defined by the expectation that it will somehow surpass, or at least stand shoulder-to-shoulder with, its predecessor.
+The anticipation for *Persona 6* is therefore immense, and it's largely defined by the expectation that it will somehow surpass, or at least stand shoulder-to-shoulder with, its predecessor.

 Atlus's marketing for *Persona 5* was characterized by a slow, deliberate drip-feed of information, leading up to a spectacular reveal.
 There were some minor leaks and rumors, but nothing on the scale of a DMCA-confirmed asset dump.
 This allowed them to control the narrative, building a crescendo of hype that paid off handsomely.
 For *Persona 6*, that pristine runway is now slightly scuffed.